chps-dev/chps/CHPs.md

 packages installed is a better measure of minimalism than raw image size.

 Minimalism becomes particularly important in "living off the land" attacks where trusted, legitimate tooling is leveraged by the attackers.
-Reducing the availability of these tools will make attackers will lives harder.
+Reducing the availability of these tools makes attackers' lives harder.

  - **Provenance**